+New License Server x

+Service name LM-X License Server

+Path to license server

+Path to configuration file

+Path to license file

+Path to logfile

+OK Cance

-- 5. In the New License Server dialog, specify the path to the license server location.
-For example, C:\program files\application\\mx-serv-vendor.exe.
-(You may browse for the file using the ... button.) - 6.
-If your vendor included a configuration file, browse for and select the configuration file location.
+In the New License Server dialog, specify the path to the license server location.
+For example, C:\program files\application\lmx-serv-vendor.exe.
+(You may browse for the file using the ... button.)

+9. If your vendor supplied a configuration file (Imx-serv.cfg by default), open it in a text editor, such as Notepad, and edit the entries for LOG_FILE and LICENSE_PATH to reflect the correct paths for your log file and license file.

+^{6.} If your vendor included a configuration file, browse for and select the configuration file location.
 For example, C:\program files\application\lmx-serv. cfg.
-(You may browse for the file using the ... button.) - 7.
-Additionally, you may add an optional license file and logfile to be used.
-Note that the logfile will override any settings for logfiles in the configuration file. - 8.
-Click OK to install the license server as a service.
+(You may browse for the file using the ... button.)

+^{7.} Additionally, you may add an optional license file and logfile to be used.
+Note that the logfile will override any settings for logfiles in the configuration file.

+^{8.} Click OK to install the license server as a service.
 (Note: The license server will not start until you reboot your computer or start it by clicking Start Server.
-You will do this later.) - 9.
-If your vendor supplied a configuration file (Imx-serv.cfg by default), open it in a text editor, such as Notepad, and edit the entries for LOG_FILE and LICENSE_FILE to reflect the correct paths for your log file and license file.
+You will do this later.)

 If you specified a license file in the dialog, it will be read in addition to any specified in the configuration file.
 If you specified a logfile in the dialog, it will override any settings in the configuration file.
 (You may also need to make additional settings in the configuration file depending on your specific needs.
 For example, if you are using HAL licensing, you must edit the HAL settings as specified in How to install HAL license servers.)